heptarch/heptarch.github.io/drafts/SAEPage.md

 	</div>
 	</figure>

 That's concerning new for finding the optimal schedule.
-On the other, the curves appear similar, and there is hope that, like $\alpha^\ast$, there may be an analytic formula for the optimal $\lambda(\alpha, \rho)$.
+On the other, the curves appear to be forgiving, with a broad near-optimal plateau in the middle that falls off on either side.